shabin5785/react-notes/Notes_2.md

 - every time a reducer is called, its invoked with a state value equal to previous call returned state value.
 So for first time its undefined.
 With teh way reducer in redux is coded, it detects a change by comparing prevstate with newstate .Its an object comparision .So to make haschanged true need to return a new state object.
 So if we mutate prevstate and return it as new object, the haschanged comparison becomes false as prev and curretn state are same.
 So always create a new object as new state and copy prev state to it and return.

 - trying to memoize an async fn in action creator is complicated.
 Use the pattern for that.
+So instead of memoizing action creator fn or dispatch fn, call a memoized fn from action creator.